Colorectal cancer is cancer that starts in either the colon or the rectum. Colon cancer and rectal cancer have many features in common.

 Colorectal cancer incidence rates have been decreasing for most of the past two decades in the United States.
-The decline accelerated from 1998 to 2007, which has largely been attributed to increases in the use of colorectal cancer screening tests that allow the detection and removal of symptomless colorectal polyps before they progress to cancer.
+Nationally, from 2008 to 2010, incidence rates decreased by more than 4 percent per year in both men and women.
+The declines are largely attributed to increases in the use of colorectal cancer screening tests that allow the detection and removal of colorectal polyps before they progress to cancer.
 A similar trend has been seen in Indiana.

 The U.S. Preventive Services Task Force recommends colorectal cancer screening for adults ages 50-75 using one of the following tests:

 - High-sensitivity fecal occult blood test (FOBT) – This is a test obtained from a health care provider for use at home.
 The FOBT can detect small quantities of blood in the stool that may be caused by cancerous tumors or large polyps.
 This test should be done once per year.